 The healthcare industry is growing fast, and with it is the sector that specializes in Health Insurance Portability and Accountability Act compliance, a.k.a.
 HIPAA compliance.
 This form of compliance is critical for healthcare plans, providers, and clearinghouses: it allows the US Department of Health & Human Services to know businesses are safeguarding patient information.
 Specifically, HHS verifies that businesses closely interacting with protected health information (PHI) safeguard it in the manners described by the Privacy Rule and the Security Rule of law’s Title II.

-One obvious aspect of the field is HIPAA Compliant Hosting and colocation, the direct supply of technological services to healthcare businesses, so that the IT infrastructure is sufficiently protected and free from liability concerns.
+One obvious aspect of the field is HIPAA Compliant Hosting and colocation, the direct supply of technological services to healthcare businesses.
+The IT infrastructure is sufficiently protected and free from liability concerns.
 However, the HIPAA compliance market – which represents growth opportunities for enterprises new and old – is more diverse than it may first appear.

-This article will look at three additional aspects of the HIPAA compliance arena, preceded by a Real World Scenario (RWS) and an explanation of one term that is used.
-Our RWS series highlights interactions between our hosting consultants and potential clients, to provide readers with specific situations and requests related to compliance IT.
+This article will look at three additional aspects of the HIPAA compliance arena, preceded by a Real World Scenario (RWS) and an explanation of one term used.
+Our RWS series highlights interactions between our hosting consultants and potential clients to provide readers with specific situations and requests related to compliance IT.